odanielson/QuantumProgramming/README.md

     qcode - internal program representation of source containing declarations, macros, gates, register concept, measurements, etc

     @compiler - transform internal program representation to a quantum gate array

-    gate array - gates operating on the entire set of qubits in each step
+    gate array - sequence of operations on qubits

     @driver - feed the gate array to an implementation of a quantum computer (physical or not)

     quantum computer

-## Gate Array
+### Gate Array

 The gate array is an ordered list of elements representing operations on the quantum computer.
-The first element is an initialization vector for the qubits (implicitly defining the number of qubits).
-Then comes gates or measurement operations.

-The gate array is a list of named tuples, the number of qubits used in the computation.
-Each tuple representes a tensor product of the elements in the tuples, with the first element acting on the first qubit, and so on.
+Each element is a named tuple.
+The type represent the operation and the fields which qubit to act on etc.

     [
        Start(4),